seanf316/P2-Movie-Buff-Or-Bluff/README.md

 <details><summary>Bug - Username Input Issues</summary>

-Originally I the input function set to "keyup" event and all seems well until a class mate noticed that the "Save" button was disabled when the tried to copy and paste their username in.
+Originally I had the input function set to "keyup" event and all seemed well until a class mate noticed that the "Save" button was disabled when the tried to copy and paste their username in.

 Fix - To resolve this issue I changed the "keyup" event to "input" and user was now able to copy and paste.

 I noticed with testing the user could enter 4 blank spaces as a username and was able to save.
-This cause the Leaderboard to look bad with no names showing.
+This caused the Leaderboard to look bad with no names showing.
 ![Mobile Performance](/docs/readme/bugs/username-code.PNG)

 Fix - To resolved I disabled spaces in the input field and added some instruction text under the input field for the user to review.